Sleeping with the Past: Background

 With renewed creativity after 1988's Reg Strikes Back, Elton John and Bernie Taupin sought to create a cohesive album that had maintained a consistent theme.
 Inspired by the success of Billy Joel's 1983 album An Innocent Man, they decided to pay a similar tribute to the R&B sound of the 1960s and 1970s that inspired them as youths.
 Taupin would listen to '60s soul songs and use those songs from the past to inspire new lyrics for their album.
 He would then write down which artists or songs influenced him.
 John would then use Taupin's lyrics as a guide to write a soul-influenced song based on the original source of inspiration.
 As Taupin described to rock historian Steven P. Wheeler, "I said [to Elton] that we have to sit down and decide what we want to make, and make a cohesive album with a collection of songs that sound like they all fit together.
-So, we came up with the idea of going back and listening to the songs that inspired us when we first started writing songs, the time when R&B records were really great – the Chess days, the Stax records, and when Motown was at its peak. … So, I started dragging out all these old records and listening to them to get a feel, and we decided to basically make a white-soul album for the late ‘80s, and I think that’s what we’ve done.”
+So, we came up with the idea of going back and listening to the songs that inspired us when we first started writing songs, the time when R&B records were really great – the Chess days, the Stax records, and when Motown was at its peak. ...
+So, I started dragging out all these old records and listening to them to get a feel, and we decided to basically make a white-soul album for the late '80s, and I think that's what we've done."

-Sleeping with the Past is the second of John's albums where he plays a Roland RD-1000 digital piano, which he used on all the songs except "Blue Avenue," on which he played the Bösendorfer acoustic piano at Puk Studios.
+Sleeping with the Past is the second of John's albums where he plays a Roland RD-1000 digital piano, which he used on most songs except "I Never Knew Her Name" and "Blue Avenue", on which he played the Bösendorfer acoustic piano at Puk Recording Studios.
 John used the Roland Digital on promotional appearances associated with the album and the subsequent Sleeping with the Past Tour.
 Davey Johnstone is the only member of the "classic" Elton John Band who appeared on the album—Dee Murray and Nigel Olsson being notable absences.
 Keyboardist Guy Babylon made his first appearance on an Elton John album, and also joined his touring band at the same time.